 Yes, not even the queen herself could say no to weaves.
 Even though she has beautiful natural hair, Beyonce still needs a helping hand to make it look more luscious and voluminous.
-Her natural curls have to stand out when she’s on stage.
+Her natural curls need to stand out when she’s on stage.

 14. The Zendaya

-15. Extra Sew in Weave Hairstyles
+15. Extra Sew-In Weave Hairstyles

-16. Green Sew in Weaves
+16. Green Sew-In Weaves

-19. Orchid Sew in Weave Hairstyles
+19. Orchid Sew-In Weave Hairstyle

-20. Blue Silver Weave Hairstyles
+20. Blue Silver Weave Hairstyle

 21. Weave Space Buns

 Space buns were the rage a few seasons ago.
 They started as a festival craze at Coachella but soon developed into a full-on street style.
-Now you can try them as well with your new weave in the non-natural color of your choice.
+Now you can try them as well with a new weave in the non-natural color of your choice.

-22. Teal Sew in Weave Hairstyles
+22. Electric Teal Sew-In Weave Hairstyle

-23. Midnight Purple Weave Hairstyles
+23. Midnight Purple Short Curly Sew In Weave Hairstyles

-24. Spicy Orange Sew in Weave Hairstyles
+24. Spicy Orange Sew-In Weave Hairstyle

-25. Metallic Blue Weave Hairstyles
+25. Metallic Blue Weave Hairstyle

-26. Rainbow Sew in Weave Hairstyles
+26. Rainbow Sew-In Weave Hairstyles

 27. The Ariana Grande

-28. Sew in Weave with a Braid Crown
+28. Sew-In Weave with a Braid Crown

 29. The Justine Skye